 I did a video interview with handyman Chip Wade few weeks ago about some problems we were having with the toilet, and he recommended that we replace it. (read: HGTV’s Chip Wade Answers My Questions about Holiday Home DIY.)
 So today my husband took about 5 hours and slowly pulled the old toilet out of place (the bolts were rusted in place and the flange took some time to dislodge) and soon the ugly old toilet was gone and in its place now sits a sleek, modern, and water efficient Delta toilet.

 Offering you maximum flush power while saving you money, Delta® 1.28gpf WaterSense® labeled toilets are virtually clog-free and offer savings of more than $90/year in reduced water bills.*

-We installed the Delta C43904 Corrente Elongated Toilet which has their WaterSense® feature which will save water without sacrificing flush capacity.
+We installed the Delta C43904 Corrente Elongated Toilet, which has their WaterSense® feature which will save water without sacrificing flush capacity.
 It also features their SmartFit™ Tank-to-bowl connection which is designed to reduce potential leak points and keep you from over-tightening the fasteners and thus cracking the toilet.
 The other interesting thing about this new toilet is how tall the seat is.
-It’s designed that way to make getting up and down easier and it’s complaint with the ADA requirements.
+It’s designed that way to make getting up and down easier, and it’s compliant with the ADA requirements.